sorry, I can't even feed you any of that lame cliche crap as a joke. I just want you & I to make a connection through music.

-My most embarrassing moment was ... well ... childhood through 40 years of age.
+My most embarrassing moment was ... well ... childhood through 50 years of age.
+Maybe 55.

 Since then I've become a guitar freak.
-I have a room full of Strats and Teles of all sorts, but you'll probably see me on StreetJelly playing one of the following:
+I have a room full of guitars both electric and acoustic but on StreetJelly I'll probably be playing one of the following:

-or my first decent acoustic and very cherished possession: a 1977 Epiphone FT150 Bard, a gift from my Dad.
+or my 1977 Epiphone FT150 Bard, a cherished possession from my youth.

 “You made my heart sing.”